Frequently Asked Questions (FAQ)

 2) Suitable candidates will be invited for a video conference interview to further assess your motivation and suitability for the program

 Based on the evaluation of all three stages, the final top ten candidates will be selected.
+See the admission regulations for details

 The interviews are about 15 min each.